National Bohemian hasn’t been made in Baltimore for decades. Not that anyone seems to care.

 National Brewing Company executives picking crabs in “Crab Feast,” 1954. —A. Aubrey Bodine

-cross the Bay Bridge, down Route 50, on a crumbling driveway at the edge of the Tred Avon River, Hoffberger’s dream is being at least partially realized by Tim Miller, who sits in a quiet office, surrounded by artifacts of Baltimore’s brewing past, including a print of that popular A. Aubrey Bodine photograph of National execs picking crabs (see above.)
+cross the Bay Bridge, down Route 50, on a crumbling driveway at the edge of the Tred Avon River, though, Hoffberger’s dream is being at least partially realized by Tim Miller, who sits in a quiet office, surrounded by artifacts of Baltimore’s brewing past, including a print of that popular A. Aubrey Bodine photograph of National execs picking crabs (pictured above.)

 “It’s been nothing but strokes of luck,” says Miller, now 56, “which is why I can never give up on it.”